Pergola

 A pergola is most commonly used as an outdoor garden feature forming a shaded walkway, passageway, or sitting area of vertical posts or pillars that usually support crossbeams and a sturdy open lattice, often upon which woody vines are trained.
 The origin of the word is the Late Latin pergula, referring to a projecting eave.

 It also may be an extension of a building or serve as protection for an open terrace or a link between pavilions.
 They are different from green tunnels, with a green tunnel being a type of road under a canopy of trees.

 Depending on the context, the terms "pergola", "bower", and "arbor" are often used interchangeably.
 An "arbor" is also regarded as being a wooden bench seat with a roof, usually enclosed by lattice panels forming a framework for climbing plants.
-Methodists and Baptists hold brush arbor revivals occur under such structures.
 A pergola, on the other hand, is a much larger and more open structure.
 Normally, a pergola does not include integral seating.

 Modern pergola structures can also include architectural or engineering structures having a pergola design, which are not used in gardens.
 California High-Speed Rail, for instance, uses large concrete pergolas to support high-speed rail guideways which cut over roadways or other rail tracks at shallow angles (unlike bridges or overcrossings which are usually nearly at right angles).
 (See the high-speed rail pergola structure picture elsewhere in the article for an illustration.)